na-na-hi/renget/archive/95fri.md

 Sneaking out of sight, the rat turned into a blushing girl, angry with herself, ashamed of herself, laughing and wheezing as she entered the secret cottage, feeling like banging her head against the wall would be a sensible thing to do.
 Lost in bad thoughts even after a shower, the Hufflepuff's train of thought was thankfully interrupted by a soft knocking on the door, followed exactly one minute later by the door opening and an overencumbered Gryffindor.
 "*...I brought supper.*" she said. "*There were people in the Common Room and I felt bad because I left you alone but I didn't want you to be mad at me and you looked kind of sad...
-And I thought we could sit around again and you can talk to me..?*" she trailed off, interrupted by an uneasy but warm smile on her pale friend's face.
+And I thought we could sit around again and you could talk to me..?*" she trailed off, interrupted by an uneasy but warm smile on her pale friend's face.
 Margaret returned an equally awkward smile.